erofs/docs/src/faq.md

  - **File-based deduplication**: SquashFS deduplicates files with identical data by default (it can be disabled with `-no-duplicates`), whereas EROFS does not (except for hardlinks).
-However, EROFS offers finer-grained data deduplication using `-Ededupe`.
+However, EROFS offers the similar functionality using `-Efragments` and even finer-grained data deduplication using `-Ededupe`.

  - **BCJ filters**: SquashFS can compress with XZ algorithm of BCJ enabled to optimize executable code.
-This feature is not supported by EROFS for now, but there are plans to introduce BCJ filters for all EROFS-supported algorithms.
+This feature is not supported by EROFS for now, but there are plans to introduce [BCJ filters for all EROFS-supported algorithms](https://github.com/tukaani-project/xz/releases/tag/v5.8.0).

 Note that EROFS is still under active development.
 The features mentioned above are not top priorities at the moment due to limited development resources (anyway, SquashFS has been existed for over 20 years) and target use scenarios, but they will be considered in the future, and contributions are always welcome.
-Also, note that SquashFS doesn't always outperform EROFS in image size either.
+Again, note that SquashFS doesn't always outperform EROFS in image size either.
 EROFS images are often significantly smaller (while still offering better runtime performance) when compressing files in small compressed extent sizes (especially smaller than 32KiB).

-Additionally, EROFS has supported CDC-like [compressed data deduplication](design.md#data-deduplication) since Linux 6.1, which gives extra space saving too.
-Please make sure that the options `-Ededupe` and `-Eall-fragments` are specified with `mkfs.erofs`.
+Additionally, EROFS has supported CDC-like [compressed data deduplication](design.md#data-deduplication) since Linux 6.1, which also gives extra space savings (although `-Ededupe` is still single-threaded).

+In brief, if image size is your top priority, please ensure that the options `-Ededupe` and `-E(all-)fragments` are specified with mkfs.erofs.
+At least, enable `-Efragments` to match the default configuration of SquashFS.

 ## 🚧 Under construction..